DumiTanase/Expense-Tracker-Personal-Finance/README.md

 ## What it does

-- Import your bank statements and automatically sort transactions into categories
+- Import your bank statements, categorise once, never again.
+When you label a transaction, the app learns it — so future statements sort themselves automatically.
-- See where your money actually goes, in plain language
+- See where your money actually goes, in plain language or through charts.
-- Plan ahead with a yearly savings forecast
+- Plan ahead with a yearly savings forecast.
-- Track loans and savings goals
+- Track loans and savings goals.

 ---